-Sometimes I’m asked to review surveys or analyze data collected via surveys developed by clients and more often than not I find rating scales, (aka Likert scales) of different sizes and directions within the same survey.
-When I ask why, I get answers such “It” or “This is the one we have always used.”
+Clients often ask me to review surveys or analyze data collected via surveys they developed themselves.
+More often than not I find rating scales, (aka Likert scales) of different sizes and directions within the same survey.
+When I ask why I get answers such as “This is the one we have always used.”

-It seems rating scales are often chosen based on preference or habit (e.g. legacy surveys), which is not surprising since there is no consensus on what rating scales work best.
+It seems this question type is often chosen based on preference or habit (e.g. legacy surveys).
+This is not surprising since there is no consensus on which scales work best.
 They all yield different results, which is disheartening in a way.

-There has been a lot of research dedicated to this subject illustrating there is no simple answer to the question on which rating scales we should use.
+A lot of research has been dedicated to this subject.
+Unfortunately, there is no simple answer to the question on which rating scales we should use.

 - Whenever possible, favor question formats other than rating scales.
 For example, Maxdiff has been shown to discriminate better in preference and important measurements.